 I nodded and waved goodbye to both of the boys as they left, noticing that James had let go of William and had punched him in the arm.
 William’s laugh could be heard as they walked away.
 Both of them gave Isabella a wave in greeting as they passed her.

 “What was all that about?” she asked me as she got closer, turning back to look at the two boys who turned a corner.

 I shook my head slowly, “I have no clue.”

-As Michelle and I walked around the village, as we waited for Isabella to meet up with us - she was visiting an aunt who was in the village as well - we glanced in a few shop windows as we talked to each other, the conversation changing to the comics that I was looking forward to my dad sending me soon.
+As Michelle and I walked around the village and waited for Isabella to meet up with us - she was visiting an aunt who was in the village as well - we glanced in a few shop windows while we talked to each other, the conversation changing to the comics that I was looking forward to my dad sending me soon.

 “Would you be able to deal with the fame?”
 Michelle asked me.

-“It sounds like it’s been a lot of work to do something like that.”
-Michelle told me.
-I had to agree with her, I know that my dad tried very hard and it wasn’t easy for him.
-It was good that he had a very reliable work team who helped keep his identity secret as well, who knows how many ‘fans’ would try and come to my house if they knew who my dad was?
+“It sounds like it’s been a lot of work to do something like that,” Michelle told me.
+I had to agree with her; I knew that my dad tried very hard and it wasn’t easy for him.
+It was good that he had a very reliable work team who helped keep his identity secret as well - who knew how many ‘fans’ would try and come to my house if they knew who my dad was?
 I didn’t even want to think about it.

 We spent a good half an hour in the shop, going around to the different products and taking a good smell of each individual product, talking about how much we loved or disliked - in a quiet voice in case the owner heard us - the smells, and what we would buy if we had unlimited money.